knlrvr/abstract/README.md

 <a name="description"></a>
 ## Description
+Abstract is an innovative ecommerce store that offers a unique focus on concepts related to consumerism and materialism.
+Instead of traditional physical products, Abstract specializes in selling these thought-provoking concepts themselves.
+By challenging conventional notions of commerce, Abstract provides customers with an intellectual and philosophical exploration of consumerism and materialism.

-An ecommerce site for a company called Abstract.
-Abstract specializes in the societal and environmental effects and byproducts of consumerism and materialism. **This website is completely and unequivocally satire.**
+> **This website is completely and unequivocally satire.**

 <a name="purpose"></a>
 ## Purpose